US, EU, Latin American countries meet to encourage Venezuela elections

-BOGOTA, April 25 (Reuters) - Representatives from 19 countries and the European Union are meeting in Bogota on Tuesday to try to reinvigorate talks between the Venezuelan government of Nicolas Maduro and opposition political parties.
+BOGOTA, April 25 (Reuters) - A summit meant to reinvigorate talks between the Venezuelan government of Nicolas Maduro and opposition political parties, attended by representatives from 19 countries and the European Union, produced no concrete results on Tuesday, though a further meeting was planned.

-The meeting, hosted by Colombian President Gustavo Petro with support from the United States, includes Spain, the United Kingdom, Argentina, Brazil and others.
+The meeting in Bogota, hosted by Colombian President Gustavo Petro with support from the United States, included Spain, the United Kingdom, Argentina, Brazil and others.

-The meeting is meant to help Maduro and the opposition restart stalled talks in Mexico focused on free elections and the possible lifting of sanctions against the government.
+The meeting was meant to help Maduro and the opposition restart stalled talks in Mexico focused on free elections and the possible lifting of sanctions against the government.

+Some attendees "will inform President Nicolas Maduro, the opposition political parties and civil society of the results for their evaluation and comments," Colombian Foreign Minister Alvaro Leyva said after the meeting, adding another summit will be held to continue work.

+Attendees found common ground over the need for free elections and lifting of sanctions parallel to agreements between the two sides, he said.

 Petro met over the weekend with representatives from the Unitary Platform alliance, which represents some of Venezuela's opposition.
-Neither the opposition nor the government will participate directly in the Bogota conference.
+Neither the opposition nor the government participated directly in the summit.

-"We need to be on two tracks at once, establishing a schedule for the elections and their guarantees ... and also the lifting of sanctions," Petro said during opening remarks.
+The Biden administration has no desire to maintain sanctions into perpetuity, deputy national security advisor Jon Finer told journalists, reiterating it would take concrete steps toward elections for them to be lifted.

+"It is about taking real, measurable, concrete steps in the direction of democracy," he said.

-The opposition contends that ruling party control of the electoral authority impedes transparent elections and has also called for the release of political prisoners.
+The opposition contends that ruling party control of the electoral authority impedes transparent elections.

 The government and the opposition last year signed a deal to create a U.N.-administrated humanitarian fund with frozen assets held in the international financial system.